corlife-wellness-platform/frontend-coding-exercise/README.md

 We have the following tasks for you to attempt.
 You'll find each task marked as a TODO in the codebase.
 If you're using webstorm, you can find these using the TODO find.
 Feel free to add any comments to the tasks below; if you found anything particularly challenging, for example.

-First fork this repo, clone it, install any dependencies and run on either the iOS Simulator, Android Emulator or a real device.
+First clone this repo, install any dependencies and run on either the iOS Simulator, Android Emulator or a real device.

+Before you start any work, create a repo on your own github account and [change the remote of this test to your own repo](https://gist.github.com/DianaEromosele/fa228f6f6099a8996d3cb891109ab975).

-Next, try to add a commit per task and then open a pull request into your main branch, so we can more easily see your changes.
+Next, create your own branch and try to add a commit per task.

-Once you've finished, send a link to the fork back to us.
+Once you've finished, open a pull request into your main branch (so we can more easily see your changes) send a link to your repo back to us.

+Please do not fork this repo or open a pull request directly into it.

 You don't need to spend more than a couple of hours on this and don't worry about completing everything.